- Is this an NHS service?

 - What can Duality Health Offer?

 Similar care to your regular GP but with many advantages.
 We provide appointments in the evenings and weekends.
-We do not screen or triage your problems – if you feel you need to see a doctor – we want to see you.
+We do not screen or triage your problems – if you feel you need seen – we want to see you.
 Whether the problem is urgent and you have just popped in with a child, or you can’t see the GP in an acceptable and accessible timeframe and want to pre-book an evening or weekend appointment with us.

 Duality Health also offers additional services in terms of Health Screening and Patient-Directed Needs that NHS General Practice is not funded for.
 See Services we Provide PDF

 Patient choice.
-Most larger towns and cities in Scotland, Wales and England have access to Private Healthcare and GP Services.
+Most larger towns and cities in Scotland, Wales and England have access to Private Healthcare Services.

 At Duality Health we believe that all patients should have the option of Healthcare at a time that suits them, fitting in with busy lives and responsibilities.